 a.
 QR Code-based registration

 And QR Codes are playing a major role to achieve this.
 For example, in Singapore, QR Codes are placed at the hospital entrances.
-Upon scanning visitors need to fill a form to give their medical information.
+Upon scanning visitors need to fill out a form to give their medical information.
 Besides, they also need to submit an online health screening.

 Only once they complete this procedure, they are allowed entry.